yugabyte/yugabyte-db/docs/content/preview/integrations/hashicorp-vault.md

 To start a secure local YugabyteDB cluster using `yugabyted` refer to [Multi-node cluster](../../reference/configuration/yugabyted/#create-a-local-multi-node-cluster)

-For a YugabyteDB Aeon cluster, or a YugabyteDB cluster with SSL/TLS enabled, set the SSL-related connection parameters while adding the database by either of the following 2 ways:
+For a YugabyteDB Aeon cluster, or a YugabyteDB cluster with SSL/TLS enabled, set the SSL-related connection parameters along with other connection information while adding the database by either of the following 2 ways:

-- Enter the credentials:
+- Provide the connection information in DSN format:

     ```sh
     vault write database/config/yugabytedb plugin_name=ysql-plugin  \